Europol’s Accountability: Tension Between Secrecy and Supervision

 The European Commission aims to strengthen controls at the external borders to preserve freedom of movement within the internal market and, more generally, the Schengen area.

 The establishment of ETIAS answers several objectives.
-This system has been designed to reinforce security at the borders, especially against terrorism and illegal immigration.
+This system has been designed to reinforce security at the borders, especially against terrorism and irregular immigration.
 By conducting security risk assessments of visitors before their arrival at the border, the goal is to prevent potential threats, even potential epidemic threats, from entering the Schengen area.

 Moreover, this system aims to support the objectives of the Schengen Information System (SIS), the platform Schengen area members utilize to exchange real-time data on individuals and objects of interest.
 ETIAS will contribute to preventing, detecting, and investigating terrorist offenses and serious criminal activities.